davidmrowe/www.rowerunning.co.uk/_posts/2009/2009-04-27-london-marathon-2009.md

 Before I started the race I'd said that the London Marathon was just a training run - as I'm doing a marathon in July (after a 2.4 mile swim and 112 mile bike ride) as part of an Ironman triathlon.
 The first 13-15 miles felt like that (a pleasant training run), but the last ten were much harder.

 Other than the Ironman in July, I really want to get my marathon time down closer to the 3 hour mark - so this certainly won't be the last time I run this distance.
-With a bit of luck I'll be back on the London startline next year.
+With a bit of luck I'll be back on the London start line next year.
 I'll just have to wait and see.

 If you've got to the end of this write-up then well done, you've just completed a marathon reading session!
 If you want to see a [fuller set of photos as taken by Sharon](http://rowephoto.co.uk/running/8028820) then head over to our photography website.